terraform-pingidentity-modules/draft-pingone-environment/examples/simple-sso-license-selection/README.md

 * `$P1_ADMIN_CLIENT_SECRET` resolves to the worker app client secret that has permissions to create a new environment in the organisation
 * `$P1_ADMIN_ENV_ID` resolves to the environment ID that contains the worker app client that has permissions to create a new environment in the organisation
 * `$P1_ADMIN_REGION` resolves to the PingOne organisation's region.
 Valid values are `AsiaPacific`, `Canada`, `Europe` and `NorthAmerica`
+* `$P1_LICENSE_ID` resolves to the ID of a valid license in the PingOne organisation.
+The license ID can be found in the PingOne Admin Console.
 * `$P1_LICENSE_NAME` resolves to the name of a valid license in the PingOne organisation.
-The license name can be found (and modified) in the PingOne Admin Console.
-Please ensure that no duplicate license names exist in the PingOne organisation.
+The license name can be found in the PingOne Admin Console.
+Please ensure that no duplicate licenses with the same name exist.
+Licenses can be renamed in the PingOne Admin Console.

 Then execute: